Synapt1x/MitochondriaModel/StochasticModel/README.md

 Open InitializeParametersMito.m.
 Define an initial amount of each species using the variable list starting with red_amt.
 Identify the number of species and number of reactions using the variables num_rx and num_species.
 The change of state vector is stored in the variable V. Each row represents one reaction and each column represents 1 species.

 Open evalCrit.m.
 Define a percentage required for criticality by changing the nc variable value.
 The percentage should be defined using decimal form (ex 0.01 is 1%).

+Open genRjMito.m.
+Change the propensity functions (ajs) for each reaction.
+These are stored in the vector ajs.
+The parameters in the propensity functions are defined in this function and should be determined through an optimization method.
+There is also a list of consants (one for each aj) which the user can define.